siscia/solar-project/solar.md

 Light of specific wavelength does not interact with material that are not multiple of that wavelength, this property is exploited to let light penetrate the first layer of a multijunction cell down to the last layers.

-Absorb the light in the most efficient way is only a matter of choose what wavelength absorb first, if we absorb first the light of wavelenght 2*n the junction of wavelenght n won't absorb anything.
+Absorb the light in the most efficient way is only a matter of choose what wavelength absorb first, if we absorb first the light of wavelength 2*n the junction of wavelength n won't absorb anything.

 The junctions that absorb the smaller wavelength are stacked on top of the junctions with bigger wavelength.